Wait — before you pay

 How long do I have to appeal a parking ticket in Longmont?

-You have 30 days from the date the ticket was issued to file an appeal with Longmont Parking Services.
+You have 20 days from the date the ticket was issued to file an appeal with City of Longmont Parking Enforcement.

 Can I appeal a parking ticket online in Longmont?

-How much is a parking ticket in Longmont?
+What is the average parking ticket fine in Longmont?

-Unpaid tickets in Longmont typically result in late fees, potential booting or towing, registration holds, and may be sent to collections.
-Your appeal deadline is 30 days.
+Unpaid tickets in Longmont typically result in late fees, potential booting or towing, and may be sent to collections.
+Your appeal deadline is 20 days — if you miss it, you lose the right to contest.

 City of Longmont Parking Enforcement / Development Services